 This is where a need for immediate results is sought.
-A quick fix in this environment of “busyness” and never-ending responsibilities saves time and allows for recovery before Monday morning comes around again.
+A quick fix in this environment of “busy” and never-ending responsibilities saves time and allows for recovery before Monday morning comes around again.
 Or, at least that is the plan!

 Firstly, there’ll be something that knocks you off track: